seregazhuk/seregazhuk.github.io_old/_posts/2019-02-13-simple-async-api-with-mysql.md

 {% endhighlight %}

-This make the controller even more readable.
-Then we move back to the main script and replace functions with objects:
+This makes the controller even more readable.
+Then we move back to the main script and replace functions with objects.
+And don't forget to pass an instance of the database inside the closure.

 {% highlight php %}
 <?php